2022 CFL Premier Division

 The 2022 Calcutta Football League Premier Division was the 124th overall season of the two highest state-level football divisions of West Bengal.
 The division consists of two tiers within it: Premier Division A and Premier Division B.

 Premier Division A

-The first stage of the Premier Division A has been held from 2nd August till September and the Super Six is supposed to be held afterwards.
-Mohammedan are the defending champions of Premier Division A.
+The first stage of the Premier Division A has been held from 2 August till September.Mohammedan are the defending champions of Premier Division A.

 Change in format

 The round-robin format had been reinstated after a short season of round-robin cum knock-out format last year due to COVID-19 pandemic, but the league has been divided into two stages so as to accommodate the Kolkata's Big Three–ATK Mohun Bagan, East Bengal and Mohammedan–according to national and continental games schedule.
-The first stage is played by eleven teams, out of which the top three in the points table would qualify for the Super Six, wherein the three teams would be joined by the Big Three and the top team in the table at the end of the stage would be declared as the Calcutta Premier Division A champion.
+The first stage is played by eleven teams, out of which the top three in the points table would qualify for the Super Six, wherein the three teams would be joined by the Big Three and the top team in the table at the end of the stage would be declared as the CFL Premier Division A champion.